David Arkenstone: Biography

 After moving from Chicago to California at the age of ten, he was involved in various high school bands playing guitars and keyboards, playing baseball in his spare time.
 He studied music in college and started a progressive rock band named after himself, but he soon discovered his own musical voice in the instrumental genre.
 Arkenstone was influenced by writers such as J. R. R. Tolkien and Ian Fleming, and grew up listening to bands like Emerson, Lake & Palmer, Deep Purple, and Yes, as well as listening to classical music.

 Arkenstone went solo and found his own sound in New Age music.
 He says that has been greatly aided by technology: "Technology has produced some wonderful tools for making music.
 The computer allows me to fully orchestrate my pieces and really fine tune them".
 His music is primarily instrumental.
 His albums, typically fantasy themed, often come packaged with literature and art.
-He worked with fantasy novel writer Mercedes Lackey on a few of his albums.
-Arkenstone and his ex-wife, Diane, created their own record label called Neo Pacifica.
+He worked with fantasy novel writer Mercedes Lackey on a few of her albums.
+Arkenstone and his ex-wife Diane created their own record label called Neo Pacifica.
 In addition to releasing their own music on the label, they have included other bands such as Earth Trybe, Enaid, and the Marquis Ensemble.

 He has also composed music for television; channels such as the History Channel, the Discovery Channel and NBC Sports include his music.
 He has also written music for trailers and film soundtracks, including the independent film PRISM, as well as computer game soundtracks such as World of Warcraft, Lands of Lore 2 and 3, Earth and Beyond, Emperor: Battle for Dune, and Space Siege.
 He also features on 20 Years of Narada Piano.